The Coalition for Children

 “Favorite Part of the Day” Exercise

-• Go around the dinner table or at bedtime share the ROSE of your day (the best or most special part of their day).
+• Go around the dinner table or at bedtime share the rose of your day (the best or most special part of their day).

 • Include adults and kids to reflect on the day and engage in conversation with one another.